Ask a COVID-19 Question

 - Are U.S. citizens required to quarantine?
 No

 - Officially, travelers who arrive without documentation of a negative COVID-19 PCR test issued within 72 hours of arrival are subject to testing.
 These travelers will be subject to quarantine until return of negative test results.
 This could lead to 14 days in a government quarantine facility.
 Practically, however, authorities will not allow passengers to board flights to Dushanbe without documentation of negative COVID-19 PCR test issued with 72 hours of arrival.

 - Are commercial flights operating?
 Yes

 FlyDubai and Somon Air operate flights between Dushanbe and Dubai.
 Turkish Airlines and Somon Air operate flights between Dushanbe and Istanbul.
+Once per week, travelers can fly to Tashkent on Uzbekistan Airways and Somon Air, and to Almaty on Air Astana and Somon Air.
 Please contact the airlines directly for reservations.

 - Is public transportation operating?
 Yes